Ivana Banfić

 Banfić was born in Zagreb.
 She released her first album in 1991.
 Her songs were remembered for sexually provocative lyrics and elaborate choreography.
 Her well-known hit was "Šumica", a song about nude swimming.

-She also took part in a hugely successful duet with the Bosnian vocalist Dino Merlin called "Godinama" in 2000, a song which achieved popularity throughout the former Yugoslavia.
+She also took part in a hugely successful duet with the Bosnian singer Dino Merlin called "Godinama" in 2000, a song which achieved popularity throughout the former Yugoslavia.
 The song won a Porin Award for Hit of the Year in 2001.
+She won the Večernjakova ruža award for best female singer in 2004.